philoserf/philoserf.com/content/now.md

 ---
 title: Now
 description: ""
-date: 2021-05-09
+date: 2021-05-20
-topics: [aside]
-terms: [gratitude, focus, dreams, list]
+terms: [gratitude, focus, dreams, list, seattle]
 ---

-### COVID-19 STATUS: Pfizer-BioNTech Vaccine Dose #2
+### SARS CoV-2/COVID-19 status—fully vaccinated with [Pfizer-BioNTech mRNA vaccine][98]

 I am …

-- aware of seasons in a renewed way given the return to a midwestern viewpoint
-- going back to Seattle for a visit in late May
+- enjoying my small town as summer arrives and spirits rise
+- in the greater Seattle area until early June

 … grateful for

+- the change in pace and focus brought on by pandemic isolation
 - my wife and our relationship
-- the change in pace and focus brought on by pandemic isolation

 … dreaming of

 - the end of the pandemic and the life beyond
+- find a new cadence that includes more than my pod people

 … reading